Skip to content

 E --> F[deploy<br/>Application / infra change]

-In CI and other non-interactive runs, env_guard reads the target environment from variables (for example env) or environment variables such as HOS_ENV, and runs in a fully non-interactive mode.
+In CI and other non-interactive runs, env_guard reads the target environment from variables (for example env) or environment variables such as HOS_ENV, and runs non-interactively.

 • env_guard – validates the target environment, performs risk scoring, enforces maintenance windows, and generates a Correlation ID (CID) for the run.